nico-aero/Detox/docs/Guide.RunningOnCI.md

 #### • Running Detox on [Travis CI](https://travis-ci.org/)

-Detox’s own build is running on Travis, check out Detox’s [`.travis.yml`](/.travis.yml) file to see how it’s done.
+Detox's own build is running on Travis, check out Detox's [`.travis.yml`](/.travis.yml) file to see how it's done.

 This is a simple example configuration to get you started with Detox on Travis: